-Olivia Newton-John to visit Newbridge Silverware’s Museum of Style Icons
+Olivia Newton-John visits Newbridge Silverware’s Museum of Style Icons

 Olivia Newton-John - Style Icon and Hollywood Superstar

-Martin Nolan of Juliens Auction House interviews Olivia Newton-John before she visits Newbridge Silverware on Monday July 22nd.
-Olivia will officially open an exhibition of her costumes worn in the making of the iconic movies Grease, Xanadu together with notable outfits worn on stage.
+Martin Nolan of Juliens Auction House interviews Olivia Newton-John before her visit to Newbridge Silverware on Monday July 22nd 2019.
+Olivia officially opened an exhibition of her costumes worn in the making of the iconic movies Grease, Xanadu together with notable outfits worn on stage.

 Four-Time Grammy Award-Winning Pop Diva and Hollywood Superstar’s Iconic “Grease” Leather Jacket and Pants, “Physical” and “Xanadu” Wardrobe Pieces, Gowns, Awards and More to Rock the Auction Stage...